Major: Associate in Arts and Associate in Science

 After graduating with a dual BA/BS degree focusing on Ecology and Sustainable Agriculture, Brousil first worked as an Agricultural Technologist in the WSDA Entomology Lab in Olympia, Wash.
 He then took a funded research position for a Master in Forest Science at California Polytechnic State University in San Luis Obispo, where he researched the response of coastal redwood forests to environmental disturbance and climate change throughout California.
 Due to the 70,000-plus acre Soberanes Fire in Big Sur, his fieldwork was cut early and he worked on his thesis, which he successfully defended and earned his degree.

-Brousil moved back to Washington and worked at Washington State University in Crowder Lab as a lab technician.
-He is now a data manager for the Center for Environmental Research, Education and Outreach (CEREO), which focuses on interdisciplinary collaboration for environmental projects.
+Brousil moved back to Washington and worked at Washington State University (WSU) in Crowder Lab as a lab technician.
+After a stint at the Center for Environmental Research, Education and Outreach (CEREO), he is now back working for Dave Crowder again at WSU’s Decision Aid System, which translates research into useful web tools for farmers and other stakeholders in the Pacific Northwest.

-To help with his project, Brousil actually returned to COD and took an online course in Structured Query Language (SQL) with Professor Eugene Ye.
+To help with a project at CEREO, Brousil returned to COD and took an online course in Structured Query Language (SQL) with Professor Eugene Ye.

-“The course was incredibly flexible and gave me exactly the introduction I needed, and I’ve already applied some of what I learned to our lab’s analyses,” he said.
+“The course was incredibly flexible and gave me exactly the introduction I needed,” he said.
 “I was surprised at just how easy it was to register for courses almost 10 years after graduation!
 I really commend COD on its dedication to making the lives of students easier and for the incredibly helpful resources it has for people like me who are looking to pick up more skills during their career.
 I’ve now benefitted from COD both in preparation for a four-year degree and to supplement with additional learning after I graduated.”

 Brousil also returned to the Journal of Young Investigators and joined its Board of Directors, which mentors and guides the undergraduates who run the journal.
 In addition, he joined the Board of Directors of the Northwest Scientific Association, which publishes a scientific journal and hosts an annual meeting to support a variety of scientific fields.